-If you are a paid preparer, write your Social Security Number (SSN) or your Preparer Tax Identification Number (PTIN) in the space provided.
+If you are a paid preparer, write your SSN or your Preparer Tax Identification Number (PTIN) in the space provided.
 Include your complete address.
 If you work for a firm, write the firm's name and the EIN of your firm.
 You can apply for a PTIN using Form W-7P, Application for Preparer Tax Identification Number.
+You cannot use your PTIN in place of the EIN of the tax preparation firm.

-Do not fill out Part 6 if you are filing the return as a reporting agent and have a valid Form 8655, Reporting Agent Authorization, on file with the IRS.
+Generally, do not complete this section if you are filing the return as a reporting agent and have a valid Form 8655, Reporting Agent Authorization, on file with the IRS.
+However, a reporting agent must complete this section if the reporting agent offered legal advice, for example, advising the client on determining whether its workers are employees or independent contractors for federal tax purposes.